akash-07/optml-project/README.md

 ./preprocess.sh -s niid --sf 1.0 -k 100 -t sample --smplseed 10 --spltseed 10
 ```

 This make take an hour depending on your machine.
-So only do this where you intend to run code.
+So only do this where you intend to run the code.